derailed/motion-map/README.md

-# MotionMap - maps for RubyMotion!
+# MotionMap - Map for RubyMotion!

 Adding a bit more sizzles to the boring ol' hashes for RubyMotion.